spring-attic/spring-native/README.md

 ./mvnw clean package
 ```

-Now go into the spring-graal-native-image-samples subfolder from the root of the
+Now go into the `spring-graal-native-samples` subfolder from the root of the
 project.
 Each folder in there is using a piece of Spring technology.
 Within each
 is a mini project and a `compile.sh` script - the script will call the
 native-image command passing the feature on the classpath, the executable produced
 in each case should start instantly.

 You can try the feature with your own projects, see the sample projects for typical
-usage or the commandlinerunner-maven sample for how to add native-image packaging
+usage or the `commandlinerunner-maven` sample for how to add native-image packaging
 to your pom.xml.

 FAQ